 Flaming Blade (!) — spell — — starter set card.
-Flaming Blade is a very useful spell, which unlike the Empire’s Hero Power, it can work with the Hero.
+Flaming Blade is a very useful spell, which, unlike the Empire’s Hero Power, can work with the Hero.
 However, this deck still implies using it for characters such as Borgan the Crusher, because Brissa is not a melee fighter at all.

 Duel Pistols — relic, range weapon — — starter set card.
 It’s a personal weapon of Brissa.
-Thanks to its low cost, Duel Pistols can be equipped at the early stage of the game so Brissa could eliminate a few enemies right away at the start of the game.
+Thanks to its low cost, Duel Pistols can be equipped at the early stage of the game so Brissa can eliminate a few enemies right away at the start of the game.

 Big Musket — relic, range weapon — , — starter set card.
 It’s another weapon for Brissa.
-It costs a little bit more expensive than her pistols and deals lower amount of damage, but it provides Brissa with ability of Buckshot that pushes the enemy away if the shooter deals at least 1 damage, so if using correct positioning on the battlefield, this is also a good tactical and controlling weapon.
+It costs a bit more expensive than her pistols and deals lower amount of damage, but it provides Brissa with the ability of Buckshot that pushes the enemy away if the shooter deals at least 1 damage, so if using correct positioning on the battlefield, this is also a good tactical and controlling weapon.

 Defensive Lunge — tactic — — starter set card.
 This is a great defensive card that damages your opponent’s character before it starts attacking to deprive it of Fortitude, or even to kill it right away.